N4gtan/lst2bin_iso/README.md

 Example:
 ```
-lst2bin_iso.exe -nm imagen.lst
+lst2bin_iso.exe -nm image.lst
 ```

 Notes:

-If no argument is specified, defaults to make an .iso for DVD .lst images or an .bin/cue for CD .lst image (also regens EDC/ECC)
+If no argument is specified, defaults to make an .iso for DVD images or a .bin/cue for CD images (also regens EDC/ECC)

 .000 files are only supported for CD images and defaults to an .bin/cue file (also regens EDC/ECC)